W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - What is the benefit of a multi-threaded web server?

 - What is the purpose of the `configure` method within Sinatra?

-- Which settings are typically set within the `configure` method and why?

-- How do you enable sessions in Sinatra?

 - What are resource-based routes and why are they useful?